-More and more men standing behind pulpits today are neglecting to heed Paul’s words to Timothy to “preach the Word” (2 Tim.
+Many men who stand behind pulpits today are neglecting to heed Paul’s words to “preach the Word” (2 Tim.
 4:2).
-Many read a verse or a paragraph or two but then launch into all kinds of other things—stories, jokes, quotes from books, video clips, and everything but the Word!
+They read a verse or a paragraph or two from the Bible but then spend the bulk of the time afterwards sharing stories, jokes, quotes from books, video clips, and everything but the Word!
 And sadly the result is malnourished, underfed, believers who…

 • don’t know the Scriptures